Dan Hampton: Professional career

-Hampton was selected by the Bears in the first round of the 1979 NFL draft and on June 27, 1979, he signed a four-year $470,000 contract with the club that included a $60,000 signing bonus.
+Hampton was selected by the Bears in the first round of the 1979 NFL draft.
+On June 27, 1979, he signed a four-year $470,000 contract with the club that included a $60,000 signing bonus.
 In 1979, he was voted All-Rookie by the Pro Football Writers Association.
 The following year, he was a Second-team All-Pro selection and was voted to his first Pro Bowl after recording 11½ sacks which lead the Bears.
 His fierce style of play earned him the nickname of "Danimal".

 He was selected to four Pro Bowls and was a key defensive member of the Bears' Super Bowl XX win against the New England Patriots in 1986.
 Hampton was a versatile defensive lineman, making All-Pro at both defensive end and defensive tackle.
 In all, Hampton was 1st or 2nd team All-Pro in 1980, 1982, 1984, 1985, 1986, and 1988.
 His versatility likely cost him several post-season honors, for example, in 1986 he was an alternate for the Pro Bowl at both defensive end and defensive tackle.
 His playing both positions likely split the votes of his NFC peers.
 Hampton was also a 1st alternate for the Pro Bowl in 1988 and graded out as the top defender on the Bears that season, even though Mike Singletary was the NFL Defensive Player of the Year.

 During Hampton's tenure in Chicago (1979–90), the Bears defense ranked #1 in the NFL in allowing the fewest rushing yards, the fewest rushing touchdowns, the fewest total yards, the fewest points and inflicted the most sacks.